Perseus A (NGC 1275) & Perseus Galaxy Cluster

 Physical Properties

-NGC 1275 is a giant elliptical galaxy and forms the center of the Perseus cluster of galaxies (ACO 426), containing around 500-1000 galaxies.
+NGC 1275 is a giant elliptical galaxy and forms the centre of the Perseus cluster of galaxies (ACO 426), containing around 500-1000 galaxies.
 It is also associated with the strong radio Perseus A (3C 84).

 This galaxy hosts a supermassive, active black hole.
 Energetic activity of gas swirling near the black hole blows bubbles of material into the surrounding galaxy cluster.
 Long gaseous filaments stretch out beyond the galaxy, into the multimillion-degree, X-ray-emitting gas that fills the cluster.
 These filaments are the only visible-light manifestation of the intricate relationship between the central black hole and the surrounding cluster gas.
 They provide important clues about how giant black holes affect their surrounding environment.
 The amount of gas contained in a typical thread is around one million times the mass of our own Sun.
 They are only 200 light-years wide, are often very straight, and extend for up to 20'000 light-years.
 The filaments are formed when cold gas from the core of the galaxy is dragged out in the wake of the rising bubbles blown by the black hole.
 Strong magnetic fields hold the charged gas in place and resist the forces that would distort the filaments.
 This skeletal structure is strong enough to resist gravitational collapse.
 [261]